-David Joseph is a Chicago based artist.
+David Joseph is a Chicago based artist and curator.

 While composing these paintings, my goal was to blend the realism of form and the abstraction of space, to evoke thoughts of things both familiar and alien.